 Business owners or their agents can apply for this license.

-Read and the Outdoor Dining Guidelines (PDF) and the Guidelines for Restaurants and Mobile Food Vendors (PDF).
+Read the Outdoor Dining Guidelines (PDF) and the Guidelines for Restaurants and Mobile Food Vendors (PDF).
 Make sure that your business can comply before you apply.

 Other licenses and registrations